-Put a spin on classic homemade eggs benedict with this spicy cajun recipe!
-Soft cheddar beer biscuits topped with spicy andouille sausage, poached eggs, and a spicy homemade hollandaise sauce.
-Perfect for breakfast or brunch!
+Put a spin on classic brunch recipe with this Cajun Inspired Eggs Benedict!
+Soft cheddar beer biscuits topped with andouille sausage, poached eggs, and a spicy homemade hollandaise sauce.

 I've got New Orleans on my mind.

-Basically, this Cajun Eggs Benny needs to be your new best breakfast friend.
+Basically, this Cajun Eggs Benedict needs to be your new best breakfast friend.

 - 2 egg yolks